stevenmiller888/go-mind/Readme.md

 ## Note

-Just built this to learn a little Go :)
+Just built this to learn a little Go.
+Feedback welcome :)